dlordtemplar/TSNE-Visualization/README.md

 - pyenchant
 - scikit-learn
 - spacy (You will need to get the English model: "python -m spacy download en")
 - tensorflow-gpu (NOT tensorflow.
-You need the GPU)
+You need the GPU.
+[Install 1.12.0 for CUDA 9.0, and 1.13.0 for CUDA 10.0](https://www.tensorflow.org/install/source#tested_build_configurations))

 ### Setup